perses/perses/docs/api/datasource.md

 }
 ```

-Priority is `"Local datasource in the dashboard" > "Project datasource" > "Global datasource"`.
+The priority order is `"Local datasource in the dashboard" > "Project datasource" > "Global datasource"`.

 So if by any chance you have a local datasource that is named exactly like a Project datasource, or a Global datasource,
 we will consider that the user intentionally wanted to override the upper datasource.
 We will use the one with the